Best ultra-luxe cars that stole the show in these music videos

 Beyond the action movie limelight, music videos have long been used to showcase the world’s best automobiles.
-Adding an extra dose of fiery torque to chart-topping tunes, these are the best ultra-luxe cars we spotted in the pop music circuit.
+Adding an extra dose of fiery torque to chart-topping tunes, these are the best luxury cars in music videos we spotted.

 For decades now, cars have been exploding, drifting, flying off cliffs, and sometimes even turning into submarines.
 At least that’s most of what we see on the big screen.
 However, it’s a different case when it comes to music videos.
 Apart from the Rolexes, Pateks and billion-dollar mansions, ultra-luxe and supercars are undoubtedly some of the best accessories to show off the celebrity star status in pop culture.